alex-edwards-44/alex-edwards-44.github.io/essays/smart-question-framework.md

 ## Concluding thoughts

 TypeScript is a great language with many different applications.
 Each day that I use it, I grow more fond of the language and its capabilities.
 One aspect I truly appreciate is the reduction in errors when using TypeScript.
 While some of this might be attributed to my progression as a programmer, much of it stems from TypeScript’s clear syntax.
 I am looking forward to future projects and opportunities involving TypeScript and continuing to implement athletic software engineering into my routine

+## Use of AI

+I used ChatGPT to assist with refining my arguments.
+Additionally, I used AI to generate title suggestions and a cover image that visually represents the theme of asking smart questions in software engineering.
+All content used was reviewed and edited to ensure it reflects my own understanding and writing style.